simplymathematics/deckard/README.md

 ```dvc push``` I think you can figure this out.

 ```dvc dag show```
-displays the directed acyclcic graph of dependencies
+displays the directed acyclic  graph of dependencies

 ```dvc metrics show```
 show current metrics